 These professors saw the need for a forum where the lives and works of the Wade authors could be discussed with academic rigor without forgoing accessibility.
 Dr. Reynolds explains, "As thinkers, novelists, creators of new worlds, poets, dramatists, Christian believers, innovators in all they undertook, they set a high standard of intellectual integrity and imaginative achievement.
 We have still much to learn from them and about them.
 Their influence, severally and in combination, continues to be far-reaching and an inspiration to all who value creative excellence."

-SEVEN is now comprised of over 30 volumes.
-Interestingly, despite the increasing popularity of the seven Wade authors, their numerous similarities in world-view, and their interaction with each other, SEVEN continues to be the only publication of an academic nature which offers in-depth discussion of these writers in one forum.
+VII is now comprised of over 30 volumes.
 The journal is notable for accessibility and freedom from academic jargon on the one hand, and wide-ranging scholarship on the other.
-In addition to articles by renowned as well as new authors, a SEVEN reader will also find book reviews, news and event reports, resources for research, and, upon occasion, previously unpublished works by the Wade collection's authors.
+In addition to articles by renowned as well as new authors, a VII reader will also find book reviews, news and event reports, resources for research, and, upon occasion, previously unpublished works by the Wade collection's authors.